chhantyal/sorl-thumbnail-async/README.md

 Usage
 -----

+In your `settings.py` add an option called `THUMBNAIL_OPTIONS_DICT`, defining all your thumbnail sizes:

+	THUMBNAIL_OPTIONS_DICT = {
+	        'small': {
+	                'geometry': '140x140',
+	                'crop': 'center'
+	        }
+	    }

-In models, use `thumbnail.models.AsyncThumbnailMixin` to inherit from.
+In your models, use `thumbnail.models.AsyncThumbnailMixin` as a baseclass.
 Make sure that your model inherits from AsyncThumbnailMixin first.
 This will call celery task on save(), and create one or more thumbnails from the specified image field.
 Use class variable `image_field_name` to configure the field that contains the image.
 Defaults to `picture`.